How do you know which STD tests to get?

 Unless you are in a monogamous relationship, getting frequent STD tests will keep you and your partners safe from passing diseases to each other.

-The incubation periods for many STD’s can be a number of weeks or months.
 I recommend that you use condoms or abstain from oral sex and intercourse for 4-12 weeks depending on which tests you choose if you had unprotected sex with a partner who might have been infected.

-Bottom line: if you’re going to have wet sex with a new partner, abstain from putting your mouths on each others’ genitals and do not have genital to genital contact until you both get the above tests and exchange current paperwork.
+Bottom line: If you’re going to have wet sex with a new partner, abstain from putting your mouths on each others’ genitals and do not have genital to genital contact until you both get the above tests and exchange current paperwork.
 And READ the paperwork.

-Even if a woman is on the pill or an IUD, she will still need to use barrier methods (condoms, dams) to protect herself from STD’s unless you’ve both been tested and agree to exchange fluids.
+Even if a woman is on the pill or an IUD, she will still need to use barrier methods (condoms, dams) to protect herself from STDs unless you’ve both been tested and agree to exchange fluids.

 It is your responsibility to know if you have any STDs or viral infections before making love to another human being.

-Make sure your lovers get tested regularly.
+Make sure your lovers test themselves regularly.

 Set a good example of integrity and share this knowledge with your lovers so they can spread the word on safe sex instead of spreading sexually transmitted diseases.

 With nearly half of all high school kids sexually active and the numbers growing, if you have a teen, make sure to get them tested and protected too.
-Educate yourself, your lovers, your friends and the teens and young adults in your life.
+Educate yourself, your lovers, your friends, and the teens and young adults in your life.

-Please post any questions below in the comments.
 I answer all kinds of questions.

 And I want to thank you personally for watching my videos by giving you something that will BLOW you and your lover away.

-Most couples either learn oral sex techniques from porn, or by guessing and figuring it out on their own.
+Most couples either learn oral sex techniques from porn or by guessing and figuring it out on their own.

 Instead, use these four oral sex techniques to make both of you moan with unbridled pleasure.
 Go ahead and click THIS link to get a free video and book of “Mouth Watering Techniques That Intensify Oral Pleasure Ten Times Better.”